Rule Builder.2025

 Templates give a reliable starting point and speed rule setup.

-To balance usability, correctness, and delivery constraints, I designed a block-and-dropdown builder that clearly communicates available options and guides users toward valid configurations.
+To balance usability, correctness, and delivery constraints, I designed a block and dropdown based builder.
+This made available options explicit, reduced ambiguity, and guided users toward valid configurations.

 Clarifying Steps, & Edge Cases